bruvellu/cephalic-furrow/3-text/furrow.md

 monolayer epithelium.
 We thus propose that the formation of the cephalic furrow buffers these physical interactions at the head--trunk boundary, and thus prevent epithelial instabilities during *Drosophila* gastrulation.

-[^titles]: Alternative title: Cephalic furrow buffers mechanical stress at the head--trunk boundary of *Drosophila*

 # Background